kurkova/Library-Management-System/README.md

 # LibraryManagementSystem

-Application which can be use as a system to manage books in university library.
+Application which can be use as a system to manage books in library.

 ## API Reference
 [Swagger API](https://salty-tor-41729.herokuapp.com/swagger-ui.html)